Le-Gris/h-arc/README.md

 # Human Abstraction and Reasoning Corpus (H-ARC)

-This repository contains the H-ARC dataset and preliminary analyses reported in our paper [H-ARC: A Robust Estimate of Human Performance on the Abstraction and Reasoning Corpus Benchmark](https://arxiv.org/abs/2409.01374).
+This repository contains scripts for preliminary analyses reported in our paper [H-ARC: A Robust Estimate of Human Performance on the Abstraction and Reasoning Corpus Benchmark](https://arxiv.org/abs/2409.01374).

+The data can be downloaded from our OSF repository at https://osf.io/bh8yq.

 Participant responses, natural language descriptions, errors and state space graphs can all be explored visually on our [project webpage](https://arc-visualizations.github.io/index.html).